mtdickey/ClubTrill/README.md

 # Trillionaires of College Basketball

 The "trillion" is the most irrelevant statistic in all of basketball.
-This is due to just that, the metric measures the irrelevance of a basketball player.
+This is by design as the metric is meant to measure the irrelevance of a player.

 How does one achieve a trillion?
 Imagine a walk-on at the end of a blow-out college basketball game: